Abdullah-Aseeef/KiryanaBillScanner/README.md

 ## Overview

-**The Retail Management Suite** helps neighborhood retailers digitize billing and sales tracking through WhatsApp and a lightweight dashboard.
+**Kiryana Bill Scanner** helps neighborhood retailers digitize billing and sales tracking through WhatsApp and a lightweight dashboard.

 ### What it does